Rudra-Sankha-Sinhamahapatra/Exness-V2/README.md

    * Periodically takes snapshots of trades/balances and writes them into PostgreSQL.
    * On restart, Engine restores its state from the latest snapshot.

+4. **Server & DB , Engine & DB**

+   * During Signup We store user details on DB, signin we check existing Check
+   * The Assets which are supported in our platform we store on DB
+   * During create trades we insert data on DB, closed trades we update data on DB

 ---

 ## Tech Stack